 Every department has a ‘survival guide’, or similar document, where PhD students can find answers to a lot of typical day to day questions.
 Many PhD students may, however, experience problems or challenges affecting their well-being during their PhD studies.
-Below, you can find examples of what to do in different situations that previous PhD students have characterised as problematic.
-The information contains links to relevant websites and references to the rules and guidelines for the graduate school.
-The site is currently under development, so more questions and answers will be added along the way, but if you have a question you think would benefit other PhD students, please contact PhD Partner, Randi Groslier Bjælde, email@example.com.
+Below, you can find examples of what to do in different situations that previous PhD students have characterised as problematic or difficult to find information about.
+The answers contain links to relevant websites and references to the rules and guidelines for the graduate school.
+More questions and answers can be added, so if you have a question you think would benefit other PhD students, please contact PhD Partner, Randi Groslier Bjælde, firstname.lastname@example.org.

 If you are struggling with personal or academic challenges and feel that they are affecting your work on your PhD project, it is a really good idea to talk about it – especially with your supervisors and/or colleagues.
 It is helpful to be open and honest about your situation and reflect upon what kind of help and support you need.

 Furthermore, on the AU staff portal there is a page on how to prevent and deal with stress.
 We recommend that you take a closer look at this website and then decide what to do.
 The possibilities for work related psychological counselling are also mentioned.

 As an employee, you are entitled to be absent if you are unable to work as a result of sickness.
 Hence, if your doctor recommends sick leave (full or part time) you must notify the workplace in accordance with the local guidelines for the specific workplace.